CPI in Forex is one of the indicators traders can rely on to gauge level of inflation in consumer goods

 Changes in the CPI is then used to assess price changes associated with the cost of living.

-The CPI is measured using two indexes:
+The CPI is measured using 2 index:

 - CPI-W which measures CPI for urban wage earners and clerical workers.

 How does CPI affect the Country’s economy

 Like we saw before, CPI is a major indicator that evaluates the level of inflation in consumer goods.
 Therefore changes in the CPI can have a great effect on the economy.

 When the CPI of a country continues to increase,

 Consumers are discouraged to save and their purchasing power falls.

 This is a sign of inflation and may result to a fall in the value of currency.